Tutorial: Fast self-forced trajectories

 0.018040932375307846)

-FEW integrates trajectories on the radiation-reaction timescale \(t_\mathrm{rr} = t \epsilon\), where \(\epsilon = \mu / M\) is the mass ratio of the system.
-The RHS of the ODE is therefore defined such that the \((\dot{p}, \dot{e}, \dot{x}_I)\) are scaled by \(\epsilon^{-1}\).
-We can easily undo this rescaling if required:
+FEW integrates trajectories on the radiation-reaction timescale \(t_\mathrm{rr} = t \nu\), where \(\nu = \mu / M\) is the mass ratio of the system (for \(\mu\) and \(M\) as the reduced and total mass respectively).
+The RHS of the ODE is therefore defined such that the \((\dot{p}, \dot{e}, \dot{x}_I)\) are scaled by \(\nu^{-1}\).

 Checking the properties of an ODE system